defunkt/coffee-mode/README.md

 ## Bugs

+Indentation on pure whitespace lines is a bit wonky.

 It's tested on Aquamacs 1.9 (Emacs 22) for OS X Snow Leopard so it may not work on your environment.
 Please file a bug at
 <http://github.com/defunkt/coffee-mode/issues> and maybe we can fix
 the problem.

-This is the author's first major mode.
-Any sort of style feedback is appreciated.
+This is the author's first major mode, so there are probably more bugs.

 [cs]: http://jashkenas.github.com/coffee-script/